Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 These settings define the topic strings to use for the MQTT interface.
 See the [MQTT interface](#mqtt-interface) for details.

 You can leave these unchanged with no problem, but you might want to customize them.
 If you do, just keep in mind that the topic strings are sent with every message, and that the MQTT client has a maximum message size of 256 bytes (including header).
-Try to keep them small, especially for topics with a high message frequency (like `DISPENSE_REPORT_SLICE_TOPIC_`.)
+Try to keep them small, especially for topics with a high message frequency (like `DISPENSE_REPORT_SLICE_TOPIC_`), or a large payload (like 'CONFIG_TOPIC').

 - `BASE_TOPIC string` The base topic used to pre-pend all other topics through the [auto-config](#auto-config).
 - `DISPENSE_ACTIVATE_TOPIC string`